 Brittany Fleming: Preschool Teacher

-Brittany started in the beginning of the 2008/2009.
-She began her career at St. John’s as an Intern while completing her education in Early Childhood Education at Owens Community College.
+Brittany began her career at St. John’s in 2008/2009 as an Intern while completing her education in Early Childhood Education at Owens Community College.
 She has watched many of the now school age children go through the ranks at St. John’s where she feels close to each and every one of them as they grow.
 Brittany has chosen this career path because “I love working with young children and helping them grow and learn.”

 A SAMPLE DAY